MATPRA Conference in Talbot County, Maryland

-I visited Talbot County, Maryland for the MATPRA (Mid-Atlantic Tourism Public Relations Alliance) conference this fall.
-Talbot County is comprised of Easton, Saint.
-Michaels, Tilghman Island, and Oxford, found on the Chesapeake Bay in the Eastern part of the state.
-This is the heart of the Eastern shore with over 600 miles of shoreline, located just outside of Baltimore, Maryland; Washington, DC; Philadelphia, Pennsylvania; and Wilmington, Delaware.
+My visit to Talbot County, Maryland was for the MATPRA (Mid-Atlantic Tourism Public Relations Alliance) conference in the fall.
+Talbot County is comprised of Easton, Saint Michaels, Tilghman Island, and Oxford, found on the Chesapeake Bay in the Eastern part of the state.
+This is the heart of the Eastern shore with over 600 miles of shoreline, located just outside of Baltimore (MD), Washington DC, Philadelphia (PA), and Wilmington (DE).

 The stately red brick Tidewater Inn hosted our conference and the accommodations were stellar.
-This luxury bed and breakfast had 92 modern boutique style guest rooms in a historic inn style setting, complete with a convention center setting.
-Hunters’ Tavern was the onsite restaurant where I enjoyed cocktails at the bar with a friend.
+This luxury bed and breakfast offers 92 modern boutique style guest rooms in a historic inn style setting, complete with a convention center in the mix.
+Hunters’ Tavern, the onsite restaurant, is where I enjoyed cocktails at the bar with a friend.
 It had a fun ambiance with intriguing menu options.

-Upstairs, the rooms at the Tidewater Inn were comfortable and tastefully decorated.
-I love that the historic hotel still uses brass keys; how charming!
-The beds featured pillow top mattresses, which helped me to sleep like a baby.
+The rooms at the Tidewater Inn were comfortable and tastefully appointed.
+I love that the historic hotel still uses brass keys; very charming!
+The beds feature pillow-top mattresses, which helped me to sleep like a baby.
 I was also a fan of the European linens and customized toiletries.
 The Tidewater Inn is pet-friendly, always a plus in my book.

-Easton is a windfall for boutique shopping.
-Some of my favorites shops were Chef and Shower (cooking), Bountiful (home), and Dwelling and Design (home).
-If you are looking for art options, there are plenty of interesting choices in Talbot County: South Street Gallery, Troika, and Grafton Galleries.
+Easton is a windfall for boutique shopping and retail therapy.
+Some of my favorite shops were Chef and Shower (cooking), Bountiful (home), and Dwelling and Design (home).
+If you are looking for art options in Talbot County, consider the South Street Gallery, Troika, and Grafton Galleries.

-The MATPRA welcome mixer and opening reception took place at The Academy Art Museum.
-The venue was lovely and the artwork, impressive.
-Best of all, the professional staff passed around incredibly delicious hors d’oeuvres.
-Later that night, many of us went on a walking ghost tour.
+Our MATPRA welcome mixer and opening reception took place at The Academy Art Museum.
+The venue was lovely and filled with impressive artwork.
+I was impressed with the professional staff that passed around incredibly delicious hors-d’oeuvres.
+Later that night, several of us from the conference went on a walking ghost tour.
 Easton was the perfect place for it.

-Our group had the pleasure of dining with Chef Chris Ferrell for an exquisite meal at the Bartlett Pear Inn.
-The farm-to-table foods were scrumptious plus the coziness of the restored house setting was an asset.
-We noshed on a BPI Benedict, local pork belly on olive oil brioche with a perfect poached egg and Night Kitchen’s Piri Piri hollandaise.
-The Eastern Shore Chef Salad, topped with crispy pancetta, cherry tomatoes, soft shell crab, and bacon creme fraiche, was extraordinary.
-It was a night my palate would long remember.
+We had the pleasure of dining with Chef Chris Ferrell for an exquisite meal at the Bartlett Pear Inn.
+The farm-to-table meal were really good, plus the coziness of the restored house was truly enjoyable.
+Our group noshed on a BPI Benedict (local pork belly on olive oil brioche with a perfect poached egg) drizzled with Night Kitchen’s Piri Piri hollandaise sauce.
+The Eastern Shore Chef Salad was topped with crispy pancetta, cherry tomatoes, soft-shell crab, and bacon crème fraîche.
+It was extraordinary!
+This was a night my palate would long remember.

-St. Michaels is located ten minutes from Easton.
-It is continually voted one of the Top 10 Best Coastal Small Towns by USA Today.
-St. Michaels’ adorable streets were filled with charming shops and restaurants.
-The shops that I preferred were the Dragonfly Galleria (art), The Christmas Shop, and Olivins olive oils and balsamic vinegars.
-Olvins’ tastings were fabulous and their inventory was impressive.
+St. Michaels is located ten minutes from Easton and continually voted one of the Top 10 Best Coastal Small Towns by USA Today.
+St. Michaels’ adorable streets are filled with charming shops and restaurants.
+The shops I recommend mend were Dragonfly Galleria (art), The Christmas Shop, and Olivins (olive oils and balsamic vinegar).

 The Talbot County MATPRA Conference

-There were about 45 travel bloggers or journalists in attendance for the MATPRA travel conference and about the same number of destinations.
+There were about 45 travel bloggers/journalists in attendance for the MATPRA travel conference and about the same number of destinations.
 The conference opened with Keynote Speaker Andrew Nelson from National Geographic Travel and the Media Marketplace followed.
-The Media Marketplace allowed us a chance to visit with destinations from six states and see if their city would be a good fit for us.
-Each destination had a decorated booth, tons of literature about the area, and representatives to answer questions.
+The Media Marketplace allowed us a chance to visit with destinations from all 6 states represented and get familiar with their destinations.
+Each destination had a decorated booth, tons of printed literature, and representatives to answer questions.
 One booth offered mini Christmas trees and another, paper George Washington masks, which we all got a kick out of.
-Of course it goes without saying that meeting so many wonderful people was one of the greater highlights of the marketplace.
+Of course, it goes without saying that meeting so many wonderful people was one of the greater highlights of the marketplace.

 Talbot County Adventures

 While at MATPRA, we spent our afternoons on mini FAM trips, to familiarize ourselves with a certain area.
-There were five choices: exploring St. Michaels on your own, Sail and Sip St. Michaels, a Culinary Tour of Oxford, Eating St. Michael’s Food Tour, and Tour Tilghman.
+There were five choices: Exploring St. Michaels on your own, Sail and Sip St. Michaels, a Culinary Tour of Oxford, Eating St. Michael’s Food Tour, and Tour Tilghman.
 Afterwards, we all met up to have cocktails at the prestigious Inn at Perry Cabin.
-White gloved servers passed excellent hors d’oeuvres, such as canapés and fresh seafood.
-We watched the sun set from the Inn’s adirondack chairs; what a stellar view!
+White-gloved servers passed excellent hors-d’oeuvres, such as canapés and fresh seafood.
+We watched the sun set from the Inn’s Adirondack chairs on the lawn; what a stellar view!
 I felt an instant calming sensation that I had never felt anywhere in the United States at this very spot.

 Chesapeake Bay Maritime Museum

 We were treated to a festive Maryland Crab Fest dinner at the Chesapeake Bay Maritime Museum.
 Musicians played live music as we ate hoards of food and enjoyed the beautiful scenery.
-Tables were set up for us to hammer the crabs ourselves, although attendants were on standby for those who needed a little help.
-Other buffet items included Fried Chicken, Baked Beans, Pasta Salad, and many other delectable sides.
+Tables were set up for us to hammer the crabs ourselves, although attendants were on standby for those who needed a little help, like myself.
+Other buffet items included Fried Chicken, Baked Beans, Pasta Salad, and fresh fruit.